kubedb/docs/docs/guides/mariadb/custom-rbac/using-custom-rbac/index.md

   deletionPolicy: WipeOut
 ```

-Now, wait a few minutes. the KubeDB operator will create necessary PVC, StatefulSet, services, secret etc. If everything goes well, we should see that a pod with the name `sample-mariadb-0` has been created.
+Now, wait a few minutes. the KubeDB operator will create necessary PVC, PetSet, services, secret etc. If everything goes well, we should see that a pod with the name `sample-mariadb-0` has been created.

 Check that the petset's pod is running